pchansen/RepData_PeerAssessment1/PA1_template.md

 ---

 ### Are there differences in activity patterns between weekdays and weekends?
-For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.

 ##### 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend.